Tasting Poland

 Golonka gotowana • Pork hock

-Golonka gotowana is one of Polish-German foods.
+Golonka gotowana is one of the Polish-German foods.
 In Germany it is known as a Schweinehaxe.
-Golonka gotowana is a fragment of a pig's leg cooked altogether with the bone.
-This piece of meat is served with a sauce and vegetables.
+Golonka gotowana is a chunk of a pig's leg cooked together with the bone.
+This piece of meat is served with sauce and vegetables.

 Pyzy • Pyzy - Polish dumplings

 Pyzy are peculiar Polish dumplings in a form of knobs.
 This Polish food is made from grated potatoes and often stuffed with meat.
-Pyzy are very cheap and tasty dish.
-Some Polish people like to stir-fry it slightly.
-Polish dish pyzy is usually eaten with pork scratching, some lard or fried onion, although it can also constitute an element of a bigger dish.
-In Greater Poland a word pyzy means pampuchy which are specific steamed dumplings filled with fruit (search below for a description).
+Pyzy are a very cheap and tasty dish.
+Some Polish people like to stir-fry them slightly.
+The Polish dish pyzy is usually eaten with pork scratching, some lard or fried onion, although it can also constitute an element of a bigger dish.
+In Greater Poland the word pyzy means pampuchy which are specific steamed dumplings filled with fruit (search below for their description).

-Pyzy with pork scratchings (skwarki) and slices of kabanos sausage.
+Pyzy with pork scratchings (skwarki) and slices of kabanos sausage; by TastingPoland

 Zrazy • Beef rolls

 Zrazy is an traditional Old Polish food coming from the Polish Gentry and the cuisine of hunters.
 Zrazy is made from slices of beef, veal or game, stir-fried and stewed with an addition of vegetables and spices.
-Most oftentimes the slice of the meat is rolled up and stuffed with one of many kinds of stuffing.
-In our times this Polish food is well-known in cuisines of nations of the Polish–Lithuanian Commonwealth (18th century): Poland, Lithuania, Belarus and Ukraine.
+Oftentimes the slice of meat is rolled up and stuffed with one of many kinds of stuffing.
+Nowadays, this Polish food is well-known in cuisines of nations of the Polish-Lithuanian Commonwealth (18th century): Poland, Lithuania, Belarus and Ukraine.
 Similar dishes exist in other European traditions.
-Rinderroulade, bragioli or paupiette are some of examples.
+Rinderroulade, bragioli or paupiette are such examples.

 Polish zrazy - beef rolls